JoeLumbley/Tank/README.md

 Join us on this journey to create an engaging tank battle experience!

 ---

 # Code Walkthrough

-Welcome to the detailed code walkthrough for the **Tank Game** project!
+Welcome to the detailed code walkthrough for the **Tank** project!
 This guide will help you understand each line of the code, breaking down its functionality in a way that's beginner-friendly.
 Let's dive in!

 ## Class Definition